Mentors

 “I saw it.”
 Jay demonstrated avoiding the special move.

-And so, this went on, they kept at the education until sunrise, but it finally and mercifully ended, without ceremony, as the French Canadian with an advanced hangover and the young panhandler with an almost complete mental breakdown staggered out of the Regina through a mountain of snow and headed back to the downtown core.
+And so, this went on, they kept at the education until sunrise, but it finally and mercifully ended, without ceremony, as the French Canadian with an advanced hangover on the way and the young panhandler with an almost complete mental breakdown in the works staggered out of the Regina through the mountain of snow and headed back to the downtown core.

 “Yeah, where you been, my petite shithead?”
 Frenchy garbled as Monk glanced sideways at Jay and rolled his eyes.
 “You don’t come to the house anymore?”